mix-archive/SDSSE/README.md

 #### Dataset Size
 The source code of those test programs can be found in the root path of the project, namely `SDSSECQ.cpp` and `SDSSECQS.cpp`.
 The code in this repository inserts 1000 files with two keywords "Alice" and "Bob", deletes 100 files (10% deletion), and then executes the conjunctive query ("Alice" AND "Bob").
 To enlarge the size of dataset, one can modify the above two files by increasing the numbers of insertions/deletions or adding more keywords.

 Besides, as the number of keyword-id pairs increases, we should use a larger Bloom filter to keep the XSet for conjunctive queries.
-Hence, the `XSET_SIZE` and `XSET_HASH` in `Util
+Hence, the `MAX_DB_SIZE`, `XSET_FP`, and `XSET_HASH` in `Util
 /CommonUtil.h` should be updated accordingly.
-Note that the current parameters `XSET_SIZE=2875518` and `XSET_HASH=20` can support conjunctive queries against a dataset with 100k keyword-id pairs with less than 10^-7 false positive rate.
-We would refer our readers to [here](https://hur.st/bloomfilter/) to compute the new Bloom filter parameters as required.
+Note that the current parameters `MAX_DB_SIZE=100000`, `XSET_FP=0.0000001` and `XSET_HASH=20` can support conjunctive queries against a dataset with 100k keyword-id pairs with less than 10^-7 false positive rate.

 #### Deletion
-Since the deletion is also based on Bloom filter, there are another two Bloom filter parameters, i.e., `GGM_SIZE` and `HASH_SIZE` to be set with the increasing number of deletion operations.
-The current parameters are `GGM_SIZE=579521` and `HASH_SIZE=5`, which are sufficient for 100 deletions (with only 10^-21 false positive rate) in the test code.
-Please also update these two parameters when the number of deletion increases by referring to the above Bloom filter calculator.
+Since the deletion is also based on Bloom filter, there are another two Bloom filter parameters, i.e., `GGM_FP` and `HASH_SIZE` to be set to help the code automatically derive the Bloom filter size for the GGM tree.
+The current parameters are `GGM_FP=0.0001` and `HASH_SIZE=5`, which is designed to achieve 10^-4 false positive rate with the 5 hash functions in the test code.
+Please also update these two parameters if you are looking for a smaller false positive rate or GGM tree size (more hash functions lead to a smaller tree).

 ### Main Results and Claims